MinYaoJhu/Advanced_R/Ch6_Functions_1.md

 ## [1] 49
 ```

-    a.
+> most of the functions with no arguments are actually primitive functions.

+    c.
 How could you adapt the code to find all primitive functions?

 ```r